Contrasting Cyber Apps World (CYAP) & Its Peers

 Summary

-Cyber Apps World rivals beat Cyber Apps World on 8 of the 10 factors compared.
+Cyber Apps World peers beat Cyber Apps World on 8 of the 10 factors compared.

 Cyber Apps World Inc. develops mobile applications that enable users to save money on products and services from member merchants and suppliers with mobile coupons.
 It offers LytSpid, an application that provides smartphone-based local delivery services; SmartSaveNow, a real-time price comparison website; and Bazaar Online, an online market platform for buying and selling various items.
 The company was formerly known as Clean Enviro Tech Corp. and changed its name to Cyber Apps World Inc. in April 2015.
 Cyber Apps World Inc. was incorporated in 2002 and is based in Las Vegas, Nevada.